Influencing Social Change: A Conversation With a KFG Account Manager

 KFG was one of the key reasons I decided to apply to AlphaSights.
 Knowledge For Good is our social impact business unit, providing our premium services to impact investors, nonprofits, and innovative organizations that aim to tackle social problems the world faces today for low or no cost.
 Its mission aligns with my interests in social policy, finance, and development economics.
 It means a lot to me that we help underserved communities without access to resources and support them in ways that other businesses and industries aren’t generally able.

 I started working on KFG projects four months into my role at AlphaSights.
 At the time, my mentor was a KFG account owner and we often partnered on work, granting me insight into social impact projects and their positive, long-term influence.
 I like working on KFG projects because they’re different from my normal, day-to-day projects for our consulting clients.
 The majority of KFG projects focus on markets in developing countries, so I get to explore industries and economies beyond Western Europe and America.

 Can you tell us what it’s like to be an account manager and work with CDC group?

 Working as an account manager is great fun!
 To provide a bit of context, CDC Group is a development finance institution owned by the UK government.
 CDC Group invests in emerging economies in Africa and South Asia.

 Additionally, the account manager role allows me to work in much closer proximity with our clients and the people they impact — which isn’t common on my projects with consulting clients.
 I work with my KFG clients to identify their knowledge gaps and understand how expert conversations help drive their plans forward to ultimately support an underserved community or target economy.
-Working on projects from beginning to end, and seeing a holistic picture of its initial objectives and final impact, is not only rewarding for myself but also an incredibly valuable service for our partners.
+Working on projects from beginning to end, and seeing a holistic picture of their initial objectives and final impact, is not only rewarding for me but also an incredibly valuable service for our partners.